 I saw doctor after doctor and the one thing I heard the most was, “I can only treat one symptom at a time so what is your worst symptom today?”
 When I would try to point to the correlation between my symptoms, the doctor would dismiss me as a hypochondriac and then would not listen to anything else I had to say unless they could do a blood test for it or see it with their eyes.

 4. Symptoms may overlap with other common conditions

+Sjogren's should be considered as a possible diagnosis whenever any adult seeks diagnosis for ongoing, unexplained flu-like fatigue and widespread pain.
 This rarely happens.
-Instead, Sjogren’s patients often report being told for years that their scattered and sometimes vague symptoms are caused by fibromyalgia, depression, or difficult menopause.
+Instead, Sjogren’s patients report being told for years that they have functional disorders, "fibromyalgia," depression, or difficult menopause.
 These conditions may co-occur with Sjogren’s, and are frequently blamed for symptoms that are primarily caused by Sjogren’s.
 The disease often progresses for many years before a clinician considers an autoimmune diagnosis.

 5. Sjogren's is a complex disease with a wide variety of presentations

 Each Sjogren’s patient is unique.
 Varied presentations are the rule rather than the exception.
 Respiratory, GI, and neurologic symptoms are common early complaints.
 Patients with these presentations often fail to mention sicca, and clinicians usually fail to screen for sicca.